I want to first offer my condolences to all affected by Hurricane Harvey, in Houston and around the country and the world.

 That all being said, I would like to explain why the national media coverage has been unnervingly frustrating for me.

-My beautiful home state, Montana, has been burning up for months with very little coverage or outrage of the lack of help we've gotten from our Federal Government.
-As of July 24, 2017, Montana has considered the numerous large wildfires a state emergency, with the executive order coming from Governor Bullock.
+My beautiful home state, Montana, has been burning up for months with very little coverage or outrage of the lack of help we've gotten from our federal government.
+As of July 24, 2017, Montana has considered the numerous large wildfires a state emergency, with the executive order coming from Gov. Bullock.
 After already leaving multiple fires to burn for months, this executive order finally allowed for Montana to utilize resources such as the National Guard and other state services to combat the destruction being caused by fires.

 Firemen and women have been putting their lives in danger's way for months with very few chances to catch a couple hours of sleep and rest.
 Resources are scarce and with so many large fires on the doorstep of populated areas of the state, they seem to be outnumbered in many ways.
 Already two firefighters have lost their lives protecting their fellow statesmen.
 And without reasonable resources available, it's possible more casualties are to come.